what3words/w3w-swift-wrapper/README.md

 # Examples

-Examples for this package can be ofund in our exmaples repository:
+Examples for this package can be found in our exmaples repository:
 [https://github.com/what3words/w3w-swift-samples](https://github.com/what3words/w3w-swift-samples)

 # Installation